• Skip to primary navigation

 Action Item #10: Tell your friends

 Do your friends know what you do?
 Mine don’t.
-As in, they know I write something or the other, but not all will be able to tell you where my work is published or that I even have a website, let alone a blog.
-(I try and love them anyway.)
+As in, they know I write something or the other, but not all can tell you where my work is published or that I even have a website, let alone a newsletter.
+(I try to love them anyway.)

-But here’s the thing: If your friends don’t know what you do, they can’t recommend you.
+Here’s the thing, though: If your friends don’t know what you do, they can’t recommend you.
 The next time their boss tells them to find someone who can write a brochure, they won’t think about you.
 When they read and love their hotel’s in-house magazine, they don’t think to bring it back for you.

 Action Item #11: Be a guest